Affiliate links may be used in this post. Read my full disclosure policy here.

 - Gold leaf pen or paint (and thin artist’s paint brush) – found at craft stores

-- Choose a piece of porcelain or ceramic pottery.
+- Choose a piece of ceramic pottery.

 - Place inside a pillowcase and drop on the floor or hit with a hammer.
 The goal is to smash the pottery into several fairly large pieces without crumbling it too much.